 1. (Music) The particular way a piece of music moves at a deep level.
 The key to making music of high Life Energy is for the performer to be at one with the pulse of the music he is performing: the term for this is being on the pulse.
 He does this by putting aside his ego involvement and surrendering to the pulse of the music.
 As a result the pulse is transmitted to the audience whose Life Energy is also raised.

 The concept came out of Diamond’s researches into the Life Energy in music and dates back to the 1970s.
-The word pulse brings together three aspects that reflect this research: the natural rhythm or flow of a piece of music; the medical sense, connected with the heartbeat; and the maternal origins of music, of which he notes “The first sounds the baby hears are those of his … He is in a sea of pulsation, all generated by the mother.”
+The term pulse brings together three associations of the word that reflect this research: the natural rhythm or flow of a piece of music; the medical sense, connected with the heartbeat; and the maternal origins of music, of which he notes “The first sounds the baby hears are those of his mother … He is in a sea of pulsation, all generated by the mother.”
 (The Life Energy in Music, I, 94.).
-In music, the term is also the movement of the music of a composer generally, for example the pulse of Beethoven.
+In music, the term is also the deep underlying movement of the music of a composer generally, and Diamond writes, for example, of Beethoven’s pulse.
 Although the pulse of the composer is not identical in all his works (Beethoven’s, for example, generally increases in size throughout his career), it will have a characteristic form termed the pulse gesture.

 2. (General) By extension, any work of creativity, for instance a poem, has a pulse, and by finding it the reader will raise his Life Energy.
 Similarly a poet’s work has a more general pulse, just as Beethoven’s music generally does.
 For instance, Diamond refers to “the swelling power” of William Blake’s pulse (The Healing Power of Blake, Introduction).
 More broadly, all people have their own characteristic underlying pulse that is expressed in everything they ever do, as do all living things and all natural phenomena of any type.
 At the largest scale the Pulse is loosely aligned with oriental spiritual concepts such as The Way and The Tao.
 In this regard Diamond quotes Lao-Tzu: The Tao, having given birth to all things, “continues in some way to be present in each individual thing as an energy or power, a power that is not static but constantly on the move, inwardly pushing each thing to develop and grow in a certain way that is in accord with its true nature.”
 (Te-Tao Ching, quoted, The Way of the Pulse, 7).